hmajid2301/talks/docs/slides.md

 # Example Code

 - Simple FastAPI Web Service <!-- .element: class="fragment" -->
-    - Interacts with Postgres database <!-- .element: class="fragment" -->
+    - Interacts with Postgres database
 - It allows us to get and add new users <!-- .element: class="fragment" -->

+notes:

+- FastAPI is a "async" Python Web framework, similar to Flask

 ----